 Yellow legal pads, containing what at least to a casual observer might seem unintelligible scribbles, abound in most lawyers’ offices.
-Of course, good legal business practice dictates that we take copious and clear notes to identify work we have done or still need to do, who we have spoken with, when and about what.
+Of course, good legal business practice dictates that we take copious and clear lawyer notes to identify work we have done or still need to do, who we have spoken with, when and about what.
 But it is also critical to maintaining compliance with ethics rules.

-1. Managing client disputes.
+1. Managing client disputes

-If a client ever comes back to you with a question about advice you have given, your notes should reflect when you spoke to them, what you talked about, and what you told them.
+If a client ever comes back to you with a question about the advice you have given, your notes should reflect when you spoke to them, what you talked about, and what you told them.
 Do your scrawls on multiple legal pads fit this description?
 In all likelihood, no. Clear, detailed notes will give you this information and help you manage any questions that come up from clients.

-2. State bar questions.
+2. State bar questions

 State bar investigations often focus on whether the attorney fulfilled his duty of competence.
 Violation of this duty can be alleged in countless ways, all of which are basically second-guessing the work you did.
 For example, an allegation of failure to act with competence might be that you failed to interview enough or certain witnesses in a case.
 Detailed notes of every contact, attempt to contact, conversation or correspondence with every witness in a case will help protect you when defending against such allegations.
 The same is true of legal and factual research performed, strategy analyzed and discussed, or any other aspect of a representation.

-3. Detailing contact with non-clients.
+3. Detailing contact with non-clients

 In an earlier column, I discussed non-engagement letters.
 Just as these letters can help protect you from ethics questions involving someone who did not ultimately hire you, so too can good notes.
-For instance, detailed notes of a contact with a potential client will help you analyze whether you spoke to that person enough and on what matter to conflict you out of a later client engagement.
+For instance, detailed notes of a contact with a potential client will help you analyze whether you spoke to that person enough, and on what matter, to conflict you out of a later client engagement.
 Your notes will be helpful if that person ever comes back and accuses you of misconduct or says you had a client relationship.
 The notes can even come in handy when following up with them on the business development side if you have added that person to your contacts list.

 Setting Up a Practice of Better Lawyer Note-Taking